-Masumi Kikkawa is an Associate on the Policy Development & Implementation team at Smart Growth America.
-She joined Smart Growth America as a fellow in January 2011 and currently works on the Governors’ Institute on Community Design as well as other technical assistance projects for state governments.
-Masumi can be reached at mkikkawa [at] smartgrowthamerica [dot] org.
+Geri Rosenberg is a Program Associate on the Policy Development & Implementation team at Smart Growth America.
+Geri joined Smart Growth America in 2016 and currently works on engagement with Coalition members, the Local Leaders Council, the Peer Network, and USDA Rural Development.
+She graduated from Wesleyan University with a bachelors degree in American Studies and Psychology.
+Geri can be reached at grosenberg [at] smartgrowthamerica [dot] org.

 Elizabeth Schilling is Smart Growth America’s Senior Policy Manager who focuses on how growth and development patterns shape quality of life and how public policies shape growth and development patterns.
 Ms. Schilling’s approach to creating more livable communities has been shaped by work for the private sector, non-profit sector and for the public sector at all levels of government.
 She served as the Public Information Officer to Maryland’s Secretary of Planning under Governor Parris N. Glendening and as a Legislative Aide to Congressman Earl Blumenauer (D, OR-3).
 At Smart Growth America, Elizabeth is managing a project to identify opportunities to align state land use and source water protection policies.
 She recently helped to develop the U.S. Green Building Council’s rating system for neighborhoods.
 From 2002 to 2005, she served as the Executive Director of the Growth Management Leadership Alliance, a national network of three-dozen smart growth advocacy organizations in thirty states and British Columbia, Canada.
 Elizabeth holds a Master’s degree in Public Policy from the Kennedy School of Government and a Bachelor of Science in Social Anthropology from Harvard College.
 Elizabeth can be reached at eschilling [at] smartgrowthamerica [dot] org.